I never undervalue the importance of a desk fan when working. It’s hard to be productive when it’s too hot and a compact desk fan is often enough.

 - Can creak when rotating.

-One of the best features about this fan is that it can clip onto your desk or computer, making it more versatile than the others.
+One of the best features of this fan is that it can clip onto your desk or computer, making it more versatile than the others.
+It’s also stable laying flat on a table.
+The head can rotate 360° horizontally and vertically to direct the airflow accurately.

-It features manual and automatic rotation settings and 4 speed settings.
-While it doesn’t mention a decibel rating, users reported that it’s quite quiet.
+It doesn’t feature automatic oscillation though.
+It includes 3 speed settings, the highest setting topping 3800 RPM.
+While it doesn’t mention a decibel rating, users reported that it’s quiet.

 - Clips onto objects for greater flexibility and stability.